 So in addition to the tuna packet hoarding, I started hoarding salmon packets in a nice neat stack in the pantry as well and now I have two protein packed lunch options in a pinch.

 It feels like salmon gets no love though in comparison to tuna (or chicken/eggs for that matter) in the salad/lunch world.
+Unless you eat it smoked and then this smoked salmon BLT is where it’s at!

 It’s the step child lunch salad of the bunch and this dijon dill salmon salad is here to hopefully change that.